viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 }
 ```

-If the second template depends on the first one as it is the case of `unique_ptr<T, D>`, the rebind of the second parameter must be done explicitly.
+If the second template depends on the first one as it is the case of `unique_ptr<T, D>`, the rebinding of the second parameter must be done explicitly.

 ```c++
 namespace boost